printfjoby/MyTrip-React-Demo-App/README.md

 1. Clone this repository.

+2. Run `npm install`.

 2. Run `npm start` from the root directory.

-3. Application would be loaded on `http://localhost:3000/`
+3. The server will start on `http://localhost:3000/`.

     ## Application Screenshots